Career Laddering: Making Positive Moves

 Consider growing in place

 Now that you had a chance to think about your current position, consider what changes you can make to find more satisfaction in your job or organization.
-Talk to your boss about the changes you have in mind.
+Talk to your supervisor about the changes you have in mind.

 The following suggestions will help you start looking for new opportunities at work: